 Perched on its own within the Tejo riverfront, it was built to protect the port and was the point where lots of explorers started their journey to the new world.

-Nowadays, this UNESCO World Heritage Site is well worth an explore of its own; thankfully minus those 16th Century battles for the harbour!
+Nowadays, this UNESCO World Heritage Site is well worth an exploration of its own; thankfully minus those 16th Century battles for the harbour!

-Make sure to plan your trip early (and if you’re not keen on crowds, maybe avoid weekends), it’s a very popular site with fewer people visiting first thing in the morning.
+Also, when visiting, make sure to plan your trip early (and if you’re not keen on crowds, maybe avoid weekends).
+It’s a very popular site with fewer people visiting first thing in the morning.

 2.)
 Santa Justa Elevator